indrakhatiwada/authkit/README.md

 # AuthKit

-AuthKit is a Next.js starter project that integrates Shadcn, Prisma, and Neon.tech for database management.
+AuthKit is a Next.js starter project that integrates Authjs Shadcn, Prisma, and Neon.tech for database management.
 This starter kit provides a robust foundation for building authentication systems with modern technologies.

 ## Features